 “General failure.
 The URL was: http://www.xxx-url.com.
 The system cannot find the file specified.”

 All these errors are from different versions of Outlook indicating that you no longer can access the inserted hyperlink in the received email.
 This BLOCKED prefix appears when you hover the mouse pointer on the hyperlink.
 First, let us know some of the possible reasons for this issue and then head on to the feasible solutions.

-Recommended: Manual Methods to Repair PST File
+Recommended: Free Methods to Repair PST Files

 What could be the possible causes?